szunami/blog-1/2018-03-01-unless-until.html.md

     existing code.
 This RFC would have to be implemented as weak keywords or in the next epoch.

-- Expanding the surface area of control flow structures

-    More ways to make branches and loops is not always ideal
+- This expands the surface area of control flow syntax; even more ways to make branches and loops is not always ideal.

-- Ambiguity or confusion in choosing between `if`/`unless` or `while`/`until`
+- Ambiguity or confusion in choosing between `if`/`unless` or `while`/`until`.

     A 50/50 branch (such as `if n % 2 == 0`) should favor using the positive
     keywords `if` or `while` rather than the negative keywords `unless` or